Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Agile Scrum in Practice Assessment Solutions/README.md

 </details>

-**Question 19:** Which among the following is NOT the focus of sprint Retrospective?
+**Question 19:** Which among the following is NOT the focus of sprint Retrospective?<br>

+A) What process steps should be continued in the next sprint<br>
+B) What process steps should be started in the next sprint<br>
+C) What product features should be started in the next sprint<br>
+D) What process steps should be stopped in the next sprint

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer: <br><br>